Maratha–Mysore wars

-The Maratha–Mysore War was an 18th century conflict in India fought between the Maratha Confederacy and the Kingdom of Mysore.
+The Maratha–Mysore War was an 18th-century conflict in India fought between the Maratha Empire and the Kingdom of Mysore.
 Though initial hostilities between the sides started in the 1760s, the last battle began in February 1785 and ended in 1787.

 Situation in the 18th century

 The 18th century saw a steady decline of the once-dominant power on the whole subcontinent – the Mughal Empire.
 Apart from the disastrous invasion by the Afsharid ruler of Iran, Nader Shah in 1739, the Mughals were successfully contested by the Marathas.
 Meanwhile, the British East India Company was asserting its influence in India and was engaged in a series of wars with Mysore which eventually resulted in the region falling under Company rule near the end of the 18th century.